-Integrated Acute Care Lays the Groundwork for Sepsis Bundle Compliance
+Integrated Acute Care Leads to Sepsis Bundle Compliance

 The incumbent model of care used different specialty physician groups to staff disparate departments and struggled to execute on initiatives which required this level of coordination.
 Without a single, responsible team taking ownership, the program was much more likely to fail.
 Hospitals needed to align care across multiple teams to ensure compliance and patient success.